akbir/deq-jax/README.md

 ## Major Components
 This repo provides the following re-usable components:

-1. Jax implementation of the Broyden's method, a quasi-Newton method for finding roots in k variables.
-This method is JIT-able.
+1. JAX implementation of the Broyden's method, a quasi-Newton method for finding roots in k variables.
+This method is JIT-able
-2. Jax implementation of Rootfind forward and backward method with custom vector-Jacobi product (backwards method)
+2. Implementation of Rootfind forward and backward method with custom vector-Jacobi product (backwards method) for Haiku pure functions
-3. (WIP) Haiku implementation of the Transformer XL
+3. Haiku implementation of the Transformer with input injections

 ## Usage
 All DEQ instantiations share the same underlying framework, whose core functionalities are provided in src/modules.